Zeleo/recurrence-expression/README.md

 2. [RecurrencePattern in Microsoft Outlook Calendar](https://msdn.microsoft.com/en-us/library/microsoft.office.interop.outlook.recurrencepattern(v=office.15).aspx).

-Scheduling software tools and libraries seem to use either a variant of cron expression or follow a similar approach to Outlook recurrence pattern.
+Scheduling software tools and libraries seem to use either a variant of Cron expression or use similar approach to Outlook for recurrence patterns.

 To be sure, both Cron and Outlook have a lot of happy users.
-Each of them individually cover most recurrence patterns we want to express.
+Each of them individually cover most recurrence patterns that we want to express.

-There are, however, some edge-case patterns neither Cron or Outlook can express.
+There are, however, some edge-case patterns that neither Cron nor Outlook can express.
 Also, there are some patterns that can be expressed in Outlook but not in Cron, and vice versa.

-Recurrence expression is a superset of Cron expression and Outlook's recurrence pattern.
-It is also capable of expressing patterns that neither Cron nor Outlook can express.
-A bit verbose, we admit, but it's also a lot more readable than, say, `59 11 * * 1-5`.
+Recurrence expressions are a superset of Cron expressions and Outlook's recurrence patterns.
+They are also capable of expressing patterns that neither Cron nor Outlook can express.
+They are a bit verbose, we admit, but they are also a lot more readable than say, `59 11 * * 1-5`.

 ## Usage

 ### Installation

-Recurrence expression is available in Maven central.
+Recurrence Expression is available in Maven central.

 If you use Maven, add this to your `pom.xml`: